What Makes Thinking OS™ Unstealable

 • Respond more fluently

-Thinking OS™ is designed to simulate structured judgment:
+Thinking OS™ is designed to enforce structured judgment at the point of action:

 Here’s What’s Locked — and Why That Matters